THIS THING WE DO

 Barrelhouse is a biannual print journal featuring fiction, poetry, interviews, and essays about music, art, and the detritus of popular culture.

-Barrelhouse is a web site that regularly posts new short fiction, nonfiction, interviews, and random stuff.
+Barrelhouse is a web site that regularly posts new short fiction, nonfiction, poetry, interviews, book reviews, and other literary things.

 Stories originally published in Barrelhouse have been featured in the Best American Nonrequired Reading, Best American Science Fiction and Fantasy, and the Million Writer’s Award.

-Barrelhouse supports the indie lit community through major events like the Conversations and Connections Conference and the Indie Lit City Summit.
+Barrelhouse supports the indie lit community through major events like the Conversations and Connections Conference and the writer's retreat Writer Camp.

 Barrelhouse offers 8-week online workshops where writers get the straight dope on their work.

-Barrelhouse has been recognized for its awesomeness by the mainstream media, including but not limited to such outlets as the Washington Post, DCist.com, The Urbanite, NewPages.com, and Washington City Paper.
+Barrelhouse has been recognized by the mainstream media, including but not limited to such outlets as the Washington Post, DCist.com, The Urbanite, NewPages.com, and Washington City Paper.

 Barrelhouse wants to be your weird Internet friend.
 You can also follow us on Twitter and Facebook for all the latest jibber jabber from Barrelhouse, our contributors, and the indie lit scene.